 Slovenia has several caves worth visiting.
 However, the world-renowned Škocjan Caves are incredibly famous among science and geology lovers, and for a good reason.
 This UNESCO World Heritage Site is renowned for its biodiversity and the fact that it holds the world’s largest underground canyon.
 The network spans 11 caves over 6 kilometers.

 1 hour by public bus

 Another famous cave and popular tourist site is the Postojna Caves, perhaps the country’s most popular cave network.
 The cave networks spread across 20 kilometers and are the most visited caves in all of Europe.
 Tours last about 1.5 hours and are available in 15 different languages.
 If you plan to visit, make sure to dress warmly (the temperature is about 8-10 degrees Celsius) and wear shoes with a good grip.

 Yes, Europe is full of castles, but I promise this one is different.
 Predjama Castle is built in the mouth of a cave, so it looks like it is a castle built into the mountain.
 A castle has existed in this location since the 13th century, though it has had to be rebuilt over time.
 Today, it is listed in the Guinness Book of World Records as the world’s largest cave castle.

-One of the most interesting things about Predjama castle is the Robin Hood-type legend associated with it.
+One of the most exciting things about Predjama castle is the Robin Hood-type legend associated with it.
 Legends tell of a brave robber-baron named Ezarem who fled to the castle to escape, but using the cave system, still managed to wreak havoc on the Austrian empire.
 He was successful for years until he was betrayed by a servant and killed.
 Today, visitors can bravely go down to Ezarem’s tunnel, leading from the castle to the valley.
 But be aware, it’s a tight space and requires some climbing.